NeverBit/BrainStorm/adding_a_parser.md

 docker run -d -v $DATA_DIR:$DATA_DIR -v $RES_DIR:$RES_DIR --network=bsnetwork --name bs_parse_pose_host -e parser_name=*parser_field* bs_parser
 ```
 replacing ```*parser_field*``` with the value in the ```field``` member of the parser.
-OR when running from the command line also run a proccess for your new parser:
+OR when running from the command line also run a process for your new parser:
 ```
 > python -m cortex.parsers run-parser '*parser_field*' 'rabbitmq://127.0.0.1:5672/'
 ```